 Asphalt and Concrete Crack Filling

 Getting cracks in your pavement is unavoidable.
 BUT, avoiding expensive repairs and unnecessary pavement deterioration is definitely doable.
-AAA Striping and sealing can help you by fixing those cracks and other pavement problems as they occur.
+Parking Lot Group can help you by fixing those cracks and other pavement problems as they occur.
 The elements of the earth and polarities of weather have a major impact on your driveway pavement.
 Water is the largest direct factor in pavement deterioration.

 When water gets into the pavement sub-grade, during winter months or other extremely cold periods, it freezes, expands which results in the pavement cracking.
 When left unrepaired, water also causes the sub-grade base to become unstable and prematurely deteriorate, beyond repair.
 This is grounds for an entire new driveway.

 Routine crack filling and seal coating of pavement keeps your surface in the best possible condition.
-AAA Striping and Sealing wants to educate you on the importance of filling your pavement cracks.
+Parking Lot Group wants to educate you on the importance of filling your pavement cracks.

 Driveway Crack FAQ’s: